-In this study, the seismic construction recommended by European Union code (EC8) and expressions of the ground condition, response spectra, criteria structural regularity, design of reinforced concrete structure, and many others.
+In this study, the seismic construction recommended by European Union code (EC8) and Turkish seismic code are considered for comparison.
+The comparisons are made in expressions of the ground condition, response spectra, criteria structural regularity, design of reinforced concrete structure, and many others.

-Turkish seismic codeare considered for comparison.
-The comparisons are made in seismic building code provisions, as well as the basic performance requirements of seismic technology for construction building, also to describe and understand the convergences and divergences in seismic construction standards specified in European
+The aim of this study is to better understanding the significance or the necessity for seismic building code provisions, as well as the basic performance requirements of seismic technology for construction building, also to describe and understand the convergences and divergences in seismic construction standards specified in European Union Construction and standards specified in Turkish Seismic Construction.